AllaboutDee/Project2/readme.md

 ## **Functionalities**

 Below is a table with list of all the functionalities of the vitual DJ.
-Those highlighted green have been implements and those in red have been removed as not required or have been replaced.
+Those highlighted green have been implemented and those in red have been removed as not required or have been replaced.
+The others are slowing being implemented as part of a wider project.

 The learner hub will be implemented once DEE J PRO is fully functioning.